faizilham/msc-thesis/main/ch6_collection_extension.typ

 $
 ]

-We also update the unification function $unify$ so that it can handle unification between utilization statuses and variables.
+We also update the unification function $unify$ so that it can handle unification between utilization status and variables.
 The unification between a required utilization status $u$ and a concrete utilization status $u'$ is defined by the relation $u' leqsq u$.
 Notice that the unification is in the contraposition order when unifying the parameters of a function type.

 $
   unify(Gamma, omega, u) = Gamma[omega |-> Gamma(omega) union {u}]\